aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 Each exercise has step-by-step instructions.
 There is also has a `-complete` version available to use as a reference.

+The audience for this workshop are software engineers and product managers who are interested in protecting their own and their customer's data, while storing data in DynamoDB.
+This workshop should take about 90 mins to complete.

 ## Background: The Employee Portal Service

 This workshop is centered around an example Employee Portal Service.